ZLoverty/DE/README.md

 - [x] compare BF and fluorescence image PIV
 - [x] temporal evolution of velocity: does bacterial activity decay with time in droplets?
 What's the typical time scale?
 - [x] order parameter
-- [ ] Order parameter in different regions
-- [ ] spatial autocorrelation length: this can be the first observable for temporal activity evolution
+- [x] PIV movies
+- [x] Compare bright field and confocal PIV [PIV technical](Notes\PIV_technical_report.md)
 - [ ] temporal autocorrelation
-- [ ] better illustrate velocity profile
-- [x] PIV movies
 - [ ] How much does optical distortions of images affect the PIV analysis?
 (Vladescu et al. 2014)
 - [ ] Make all-in-one visualization (piv_overlay, order parameter, velocity profile, mean velocity)
-- [x] Compare bright field and confocal PIV [PIV technical](Notes\PIV_technical_report.md)
+- [ ] Integrate Cristian's DE data
 - [ ] Temporal decay with serine?
 Time scale vs. droplet size?
 - [ ] Compare max velocity?
+- [ ] Order parameter in different regions
+- [ ] spatial autocorrelation length: this can be the first observable for temporal activity evolution

+- [ ] better illustrate velocity profile
 ### Experiment
 - [x] Compare bacterial motility in MB with and without L-serine, especially long time. (serine makes a **big difference**)
 - [x] Compare the motility decreasing characteristics with and without pumping oxygen into oil.
 A [simple calculation](Notes\oxygen_diffusion_calculation.md) shows this is a possible solution to the oxygen gradient.
 - [x] Laser on and off periodically to test the effect of laser on the motility
-- [ ] Use PDMS (instead of glass) as the specimen chamber lid.
 - [x] Density match the bacterial suspensions using percoll (what do I expect to see if the density is matched?
 How can I tell if density is matched?)
+- [ ] Use PDMS (instead of glass) as the specimen chamber lid.
 - [ ] Use oxygen indicators and DDM to verify the existence of oxygen gradient.
 (Vladescu et al. 2014)

 ### Development